-In 2021, wildfires burned 7,139,713 acres, far less than the record-breaking fires in 2020.
+In 2023, wildfires burned 2,633,636 acres, the least on record according to the National Center for Environmental Information.
 Despite less acreage burned, the painful results were the same: hundreds of thousands of dollars in home damages and the loss of life worldwide.

 Wildfires typically happen during the summer and peak between July and November due to hot, dry weather and winds.
 Wildfires, especially in the west, are unavoidable, but there are several ways to prepare and keep yourself and your home safe.